Senzoku District

 “I bet.
 In the meantime, what d’ya say you and me go teach somebody about this Mormon stuff?”

 The New Year’s displays were finally coming down in the windows at the station plaza stores.
-Tall, blue-eyed mannequins adorned in western winter finery replaced the kimono-clad Asia forms clad.
-Calendars were on sale in all the stationery shops.
+Tall, blue-eyed mannequins adorned in western winter finery instead of kimono-clad Japanese.
+Calendars on sale in all the stationery shops.

 “Who does?”